JarethMcC/jareth-lazy-nvim-config/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+My own personal config for the LazyVim plugin.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Built using the starter template from [LazyVim](https://github.com/LazyVim/LazyVim).